-Lastly, you’ll want to make sure you select a food that your German Shorthaired Pointer will actually want to eat.
-Many formulas include ingredients that aren’t particularly appetizing to dogs, and getting an enticing food can be the difference between a happy, well-fed pooch and a 50-pound bag of uneaten food!
+Lastly, you’ll want to make sure you select a food that your German Shorthaired Pointer will want to eat.
+Many formulas include ingredients that aren’t particularly appetizing to dogs, and getting enticing food can be the difference between a happy, well-fed pooch and a 50-pound bag of uneaten food!

 Choosing a dry dog food for your German Shorthaired Pointer may seem like an easy task, but there is a lot of thought and consideration that needs to go into your decision.
 You’ll want to make sure you choose a food that delivers the energy and nutrients your active dog needs to maintain proper health and energy levels.
 Hopefully, these reviews will narrow down your decision and help you choose a food that’s perfectly suited for your pooch.

-Our top choice for quality and healthy ingredients is Ollie Fresh Dog Food Lamb recipe.
+Our top choice for quality and healthy ingredients is the Ollie Fresh Dog Food Lamb recipe.
 We think this formula is excellent for German Shorthaired Pointers, given its protein content and joint-healthy ingredients.
 If you’re looking to be kind to your pooch and your wallet, our top choice for quality on a budget is True Acre Foods Grain-Free Dry Dog Food.
-It provides quality ingredients at a great value.
+It provides quality ingredients at great value.